Atalanta/chef-users/README.md

 ===============

 * Add clean recipe that clean users that was deleted from users data bag
-  * Add deletion of users not in token group
+  * Add deletion of users not in token group,
-  * Manifestly check that token group exist.
-Create token group only if it exist.
+    I think that I can
+    substract array with users from 'users' databag from array with token group's users to get array of users that in token group but not in 'users' databag.
 * Make sharing authorized_keys dynamic rather than static, probably iterating over a databag with an element indicating if the user should be a sharer.